Skip to content

 Our current implementation is quite good; it has one aspect that could be improved.

 After a new note is created, it would make sense to hide the new note form.
 Currently, the form stays visible.
-There is a slight problem with hiding the form.
-The visibility is controlled with the visible state variable inside of the Togglable component.
+There is a slight problem with hiding it, the visibility is controlled with the visible state variable inside of the Togglable component.

 One solution to this would be to move control of the Togglable component's state outside the component.
 However, we won't do that now, because we want the component to be responsible for its own state.
 So we have to find another solution, and find a mechanism to change the state of the component externally.